Flafla2/418-finalproject/ibl/README.md

 Source: https://github.com/ixchow/15-466-ibl/tree/master/meshes

+Used with permission.

 ## Usage

 Utilities to convert from .hdr files into cubemaps for in-game IBL.
+Modified for specific use with the CUDA raymarching engine.

 Example HDRI is "cape_hill_4k.hdr" from: https://hdrihaven.com/hdri/?c=outdoor&h=cape_hill